Contest Design with Threshold Objectives: Introduction

-Our study of the optimal general contest design rests on the framework established in the seminal work by Myerson~\cite{myerson1981optimal} on revenue optimal auction design.
-DiPalantino and Vojnovic~\cite{dipalantino2009crowdsourcing} and Chawla~et~al.~\cite{chawla2019optimal} connect crowdsourcing contests with all-pay auctions.
-For general contests with linear cost functions, the optimal contest for total output has been studied by Vojnovic~\cite{vojnovic2015contest} and the optimal contest for maximum individual output has been considered by Chawla~et~al.~\cite{chawla2019optimal}.
+Our study of the optimal general all-pay contest design rests on the framework established in the seminal work by Myerson~\cite{myerson1981optimal} on revenue optimal auction design.
+DiPalantino and Vojnovic~\cite{dipalantino2009crowdsourcing} and Chawla et al.~\cite{chawla2019optimal} connect crowdsourcing contests with all-pay auctions.
+For general all-pay contests with linear cost functions, the optimal contest for total output has been studied by Vojnovic~\cite{vojnovic2015contest} and the optimal contest for maximum individual output has been considered by Chawla et al.~\cite{chawla2019optimal}.
+The optimal contests for both these objectives have a structure similar to Myerson's optimal auction: they allocate the total budget to the player with the highest output above a reserve output level for regular distributions (and the highest ironed output for irregular distributions).